OB285: From TEAM to Trials: Building Chains for the Novice Ring

 Course Details

-This class will teach you how to take your TEAM foundations skills in levels 1 & 2 and use those to create the formal chains used in trials.
-We will be looking specifically at the exercises at the novice level in most organizations and will also touch on the ring preparation skills that you didn’t know you needed to train for!
+This class will teach you how to take your TEAM foundations skills in levels 1 & 2 and use those to create the full exercises used in novice obedience trials like AKC/CKC.
+We will also touch on the ring preparation skills that you didn’t know you needed to train for.
+Lots of work on rewards at a distance and teaching your dog how to work without contstand rewards and while you are silent!

 You don't need to be close to trialing to take this class!
 In fact I highly recommend taking this very early on in your dog's training career!
 But if you're already trialing, you'll get lots of good support for improving your trial experience.